 Fats and Oils to Avoid

-Not all fats are created equally.
-Learn which ones to limit in your anti-inflammatory diet.
+Learn which fats to limit in an anti-inflammatory diet.

 Fats to Limit